MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/Trainer Guide.md

 * How to avoid manual entry of the visit code?

-  > Device capabilities - use scanning capabilities if visitor can display a barcode with the code.
+  > Use mobile device scanning capabilities if visitor can display a barcode with the code.
 Good discussion of how and when to generate barcodes for the visitors.

 * Add building validation for the visit